"Awful Changes": The Reality of Environmental Crises & the Nature of Science

 NOTE: It is your responsibility as a student to completely read through and understand this syllabus.
 If you have questions about it, please contact Dr. Holtz or Dr. Merck.
 You will be held responsible for following all requirements of this syllabus.

-REQUIRED READINGS: This semester there are two required texts:
+REQUIRED READINGS: This semester there are three required books:

 - Kida, Thomas.
 2006.
 Don't Believe Everything You Think: The 6 Basic Mistakes We Make in Thinking.
 Prometheus Books.
 ISBN-13 978-159102408-8

 - Kolbert, Elizabeth.
 2014.
 The Sixth Extinction: An Unnatural History.
 Picador.
 ISBN-13 978-1-250-06218-5

 - Sagan, Carl.
 1995.
 The Demon-Haunted World: Science As a Candle in the Dark.
 Random House.
 ISBN-13 978-0345409461

 Additional online required readings and videos are indicated on and available via ELMS.
 Reading/viewing assignments must be done by the class time listed.

 Copyright: © 2020 Thomas R. Holtz, Jr. and John W. Merck, Jr. as to this syllabus and all lectures.
 Students are prohibited from copying and selling course materials, from selling lecture notes, and from being paid to take lecture notes without the express written permission of the faculty teaching this course.

 - Science is the application of critical thinking and observation to understand the natural world